citelibre/RendezVous/README.md

 ## Production usage

+> [!CAUTION]
-DO NOT use this without persisting your data and email.
+> DO NOT use this without persisting your data and email.
 You should use mounted volumes as containers can be recreated and re-init all data.